-- Review, revise and accept SMPP template language related to this provision by end of year 12.
+- Review revise and accept SMPP template language related to this provision by end of year 14.

-The Village continues to review and assess all ordinances, policies and programming for illicit discharges and enforces all ordinances and the county WDO.
-Updates and enhancements will continue throughout Year 13.
-Year 12 evaluation led to the passage of the IDDE Ordinance 2014-17 and Prohibition of Phosphorus Ordinance 2015-13 giving authority to the village for appropriate enforcement procedures and actions.
+The Village continues to review and assess all ordinances, policies and programming for illicit discharges and enforces all ordinances as well as the County WDO.
+Updates and enhancements will continue throughout Year 14.
+Year 12 led to the passage of the IDDE Ordinance 2014-17 and the Prohibition of Phosphorous Ordinance in Year 13 (2015-13) giving authority to the village for appropriate enforcement procedures and actions.